-Important Questions a Dominant Needs to Ask His Submissive
+Important Questions a Dominant Needs to Ask

 In the world of domination and submission, there is much advice written to submissives in regard to choosing a dominant.
 However, not much advice is written to the dominant in how he should go about choosing a submissive.
 Dominants are perceived as strong and confident, so with that perception there is sometimes a perception that they do not need any advice, because they are sure of what they want.

 filled with dominants who are users, abusers and men only